 Oxford and Cambridge Universities ask for and get more funding per student than is available to other UK universities, based in part on the idea that the taxpayer should support their more expensive infrastructure and buildings and allow them to play a leading role amongst the world’s top universities.
 Even if that is a correct is a correct approach (and it is a highly arguable one), the additional funding should compel the two universities to play a particularly visible role in attracting and integrating students from minorities and from lower socio-economic groups.
 The two universities fail spectacularly to do this.

 No doubt the global role played by Oxford and Cambridge is significant.
 But the time has come to force the two universities to become much more inclusive.
 The failure to do this should be punished financially, not rewarded.
 But while we should rightly criticise Oxbridge, we should also remember that few universities have managed to get this completely right.
-It is time to focus strongly on ensuring that all have appropriate access to higher education, once they have the qualifications and talents.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+It is time to focus strongly on ensuring that all have appropriate access to higher education, once they have the qualifications and talents.university comment below, or link to this permanent URL from your own site.